vuejs/vuefire/docs/guide/old__binding-subscriptions.md

 ### References (Firestore only)

 In Firestore you can store [References](https://firebase.google.com/docs/reference/js/firebase.firestore.DocumentReference) to other Documents in Documents.
-Vuefire automatically bind References found in Collections and documents.
+VueFire automatically bind References found in Collections and documents.
 This also works for nested references (References found in bound References).
-By default, Vuefire will stop at that level (2 level nesting).
+By default, VueFire will stop at that level (2 level nesting).

 Given some _users_ with _documents_ that are being viewed by other _users_.
 This could be **users/1**: